ffdev-info/searching-for-a-signature/episodes/002-hexadecimal.md

 ::::

-* A single hexadecimal number is a convenient representation of 1-byte, i.e. 8 bits of binary which is the smallest and most convenient unit of data used in computer memory.
+* A pair of hexadecimal numbers is a convenient representation of 1-byte, i.e. 8 bits of binary which is the smallest and most convenient unit of data used in computer memory.